Rauulll/future-self/README.md

 prompts `lib/timeline.ts` shows and how the email is voiced.
 That's
 deliberate: it's one real feature (a scheduled letter to yourself) wearing two framings, not two separate systems.

-## Design notes

-Palette and type were chosen to avoid the generic "AI app" look (cream + terracotta, or black + neon): a muted paper/ink base with a "dusk" gradient that runs from near-slate-blue to deep indigo.
-The signature element is the small dot next to every letter and timeline option — its color literally deepens the further out the timeline reaches, so a 12-month letter and a 50-year letter *look* different distances away, not just labeled differently.
-The wax-seal-colored button ("Seal & schedule") leans into the letter metaphor rather than a generic "Submit" — and now that letters actually seal shut after 24 hours, the button's name is literal, not just thematic.

 ## What I'd extend next